Jack Beaton

 John Beaton (2 January 1914 – 5 June 1996) was an Australian rugby league player, a national representative of the 1930s whose short but brilliant club career was played with Sydney's Eastern Suburbs club.
 He has been named amongst the nation's finest footballers of the 20th century.

 Early life and club career

-Originally from Yass, New South Wales, Beaton moved to Sydney where he attended St. Joseph's College, Hunters Hill, enjoying schoolboy success at rugby union, track & field, and cricket.
+Originally from Grafton, New South Wales, Beaton moved to Sydney where he attended St. Joseph's College, Hunters Hill, enjoying schoolboy success at rugby union, track & field, and cricket.
 Beaton took up a role as captain with a country rugby league side in Lismore, New South Wales, before moving back to Sydney the following season to join up with the Eastern Suburbs club.